k-caps/scripts/jenkins/python_shared/readme.md

 This component abstracts read-only access to Ansible Vault, with a single predefined vault file and vault password file.
 This mimics the behavior and expeirnce of working with the Jenkins credentials store.

-# To get a single secret:
+To get a single secret like a normal Jenkins withCredentials():

 ```python
 with Vault({"secret_id": "admin_password", "var": "mypass"}) as vault: